Jennifer Miel

-Jennifer Miel (born in Fort Lauderdale, Florida, United States) is the Vice President of the United States Chamber of Commerce for the Middle East, Central Asia, and Türkiye, where she leads the U.S.- Türkiye Business Council and the U.S.-Kazakhstan Business Council at the U.S. Chamber of Commerce, the home of the bilateral commercial relationship between the United States and each one of its international business partners around the world.
+Jennifer Miel (born in Fort Lauderdale, Florida, United States) is the Vice President of the United States Chamber of Commerce for the Middle East, Central Asia, and Turkey, where she leads the U.S.-Turkey Business Council and the U.S.-Kazakhstan Business Council at the U.S. Chamber of Commerce, the home of the bilateral commercial relationship between the United States and each one of its international business partners around the world.

 Education

 Miel earned a B.S. in urban and regional planning and a B.A. in Spanish literature from Cornell University.
 She completed her graduate studies in public policy at Georgetown University.

 Career

 As the Executive Director of the U.S. Chamber of Commerce's U.S.-Turkey Business Council, Miel works closely with senior business leaders and has expanded the program from 12 to 60+ of the largest U.S. companies to advance their investments in Turkey.
 She directs the Council's policy and programmatic agenda, including meetings with heads of state, senior government officials and the preparation and launch of report, "Upgrading the U.S.-Turkey Commercial Relationship: A Shared Vision toward a U.S.-Turkey Free Trade Agreement," in Ankara in September 2015.

 Miel also serves as the U.S.-Bahrain Business Council Executive Director and the U.S. Chamber of Commerce's Turkey and Senior Director for Middle East Affairs supporting programming and policy formulation across Egypt and the Gulf Cooperation Council countries.

-Jennifer played an integral role in establishing both the U.S.- Türkiye Business Council and the U.S.-Kazakhstan Business Council at the U.S. Chamber.
+Jennifer played an integral role in establishing both the U.S.-Turkey Business Council and the U.S.-Kazakhstan Business Council at the U.S. Chamber.
 She is also responsible for managing the Chamber’s U.S.-Israel Business Council as well as other activities and advocacy work in Jordan and Lebanon.
 In 2024, Jennifer, in partnership with the U.S Chamber of Commerce's Global Energy Institute, is spearheading the Chamber’s plans for COP29.

-In March 2024, Miel was appointed Vice President of Middle East, Central Asia, and Türkiye at the U.S. Chamber of Commerce.
+In March 2024, Miel was appointed Vice President of Middle East, Central Asia, and Turkey at the U.S. Chamber of Commerce.